hdsouza13/cse15l-lab-reports/lab5.md

 Part 1
 ---
-Student: Hello, I was trying to run my program, I know a bash script to compile my code, but it is not trying any output.
+Student: Hello, I was trying to run my program using the bash, however it is not running and its not showing no compile error.
+As you can see the output is empty.

 Part 2